 In recent years the nation’s jail and prison populations have created widespread concern.

-The justice system has been under fire to correct a badly flawed bail process that has resulted in overcrowding in prisons and violation of inmate rights.
+The justice system has been under fire to correct a badly flawed bail process.
+This has resulted in overcrowding in prisons and violation of inmate rights.
 Many have questioned a system that “penalizes the poor” with jail time, while those who can afford to pay a bonding agent are able to avoid incarceration.

 The state of North Carolina has been criticized as one of the worst performing justice systems in the U.S. In addition to receiving local and national attention, the NC justice system has also been a center cause taken up by major advocacy groups.
 Complaints have included the overuse of sentencing, inappropriate bail structure, and lengthy pretrial hearing wait times.

 The cost to NC taxpayers to jail inmates (about $100 per day) has stirred an even greater call for reform.

 NC’s Call for Bail Reform Answered

 After years of mounting criticism and recent pressure from the feds, NC courts are now being asked to reconsider how they impose bail.

 Now, judges are encouraged to take into account criminal histories and attempt pretrial diversion when possible in the case of nonviolent and non-repeat criminals.

 Advocates for bail reform claim that this will help to keep dangerous criminals off the streets while they await trial.
 At the same time, it will alleviate the unnecessary use of jail time for inmates who pose little to no risk to the community.

 The proposed bail reform relies on the Public Safety Assessment model.
 Mecklenburg County has already adopted the model.
 Many expect more counties will follow suit.